Without a doubt, being interviewed was, honestly, one of the most frustrating & yes, humiliating experiences of my entire life!

 Yes, there may be times when you’re asked a totally, off-the-wall question that doesn’t fit any of your prepared examples…just do your best!

 Oh, another observation on interviews…

-I’m totally convinced that the most important element is how “well you do” will be determined by your interviewer’s personal preferences & tastes.
+I’m totally convinced that the most important element in how “well you do” will be determined by your specific interviewer’s personal preferences & tastes.

 “Eager & driven” to one person is “aggressive & overbearing” to another.

 Are you “confident” or “boastful”?